ypriverol/github-paper/document/manuscript.md

 software engineering processes, often associated with high quality development.
 It also shows that is currently working and has documentation that reflects the current code.
 We suggest that all these three tasks become part of your project.
 Firstly, continuous integration can be achieved by _Travis_ (https://travis-ci.org), a hosted continued integration platform that is free for all open source projects.
-Travis builds and tests the source code using a plethora of options such as different platforms and interpreter versions.
+Travis builds and tests the source code using a plethora of options such as different platforms and interpreter versions (Supplementary Note, Section 2).
 Furthermore it offers notifications which allow your team and contributors to know if the new changes work, and prevent the introduction of errors in the code, making the repo always ready to use.
 Secondly, in addition to successful completion of the tests, one can also demonstrate that they cover the existing code base sufficiently.
 For this task, the integration of _Codecov_ is recommended (https://codecov.io).
-Thirdly, one might consider to automatically update the documentation upon code modification.
+Thirdly, one might consider to automatically update the documentation upon code modification (Supplementary Note, Section 3).
 This implies that your projects provide comprehensive documentation so others can understand, and contribute back to them.
 For Python or C/C++ code, automatic documentation generation can be done using sphinx (http://sphinx-doc.org/) and subsequently integrated into GitHub using "Read the Docs"